CEINMS-RT/ReadTheDocs/docs/source/Installation [Windows].rst

 You might be prompted with a confirmation, to change the policy quickly, simply type ``A`` followed by ``Enter``. \
 Next, move to the local installation folder like ``C:\Users\<NAME>\AppData\Local\CeinMS\ceinms-installer`` using the ``cd`` command followed by the path specified above and press enter. \
-Now, run the following command to start the installation process
+Now, run the following command to start the installation process:

 .. code-block:: powershell

    ./installCEINMS.ps1

 This will activate the PowerShell script and start installing CEINMS.
-You can keep track of any errors that may occur during the installation process, frequently encountered error messages and their corresponding fixes are listed in the :ref:`Troubleshooter <Trouble ref>`.
+You can keep track of any errors that may occur during the installation process, Frequently encountered error messages and their corresponding fixes are listed in the :ref:`Troubleshooter <Trouble ref>`.
 If the installation goes on without issues, you should be greeted with a directory selection window issuing you to select the output directory of the source code.
 This can be the same as the directory used when downloading the installer; namely, ``C:\Users\<NAME>\AppData\Local\CeinMS``.
-This will create a new folder in that directory named ``ceinms-rt`` in which the source files are stored, we will use this folder during :ref:`compilation <Compile ref>`.
+This will create a new folder in that directory named ``ceinms-rt`` in which the source files are stored.
+We will use this folder during :ref:`compilation <Compile ref>`.